 How do I request a transcript?

-You can request a transcript by writing email@example.com.
+You can request a transcript by emailing email@example.com.

 Should I list Emerson as my school on LinkedIn, my résumé, job applications, etc.?